mswart/acme-mgmtserver/README.md

 ## Registration

-The executable `acme-register` supports to register a the ACME server.
-This will not be done automatically, you have to call it manual before the first use of the server itself.
+The executable `acme-register` supports to register at the ACME server.
+This will not be done automatically, you have to call it manually before the first use of the server itself.

-Please call a look at the help output for further instration `acme-register --help`.
+Please have a look at the help output for further instructions `acme-register --help`.

 A registration could look like this: